vega/vega-editor/README.md

 # Vega Editor

+**Note that this repo is hosting the old editor.
+For the new editor, go to https://github.com/vega/editor.**

 The **Vega editor** is a web application for authoring and testing [Vega](http://github.com/vega/vega) visualizations.
 It includes a number of example specifications that showcase both the visual encodings and interaction techniques supported by Vega.

 ### Usage Instructions